DRUM MAJOR INSTRUCTORS

 Craig began studying percussion in 7th grade and studied with noted percussion educators Donn Bennett, Scott Ketron, and David Reeves prior to heading to Arizona State University where he earned his degree in Music Education.
 As an ASU student, Craig studied with Dr. J.B.
 Smith, Dr. Mark Sunkett, Dom Moio, and Bill Wanser.
 Also during that time, Craig developed a love for marching percussion and went on to compete as a finalist at the highest levels of Drum Corps and WGI.
 Thanks to the strong and diverse southwest/west coast percussion community, Craig was extremely fortunate to be directly influenced by educators including Rich Hinshaw, Tom Float, Pete Sapadin, Sean Vega, Antonio Hernandez, Ralph Hardimon, and Jeff Queen in the early years of his marching percussion experience.

 Josh is a 2012 graduate of the University of Washington and holds a BA in Science, Technology and Society.
 While at the UW, he was a 5-year member of the Husky Marching Band.
-During his time in the band, Josh played in the Husky Drumline for four years, serving as drumline section leader for a year and finished out his undergraduate tenure in the band as a staff assistant on the student staff team.
-He is currently the Program Coordinator for Husky Athletic Bands & Spirit Squads.
+During his time in the band, Josh played in the Husky Drumline for four years, serving as drumline section leader for a year, and finished out his undergraduate tenure in the band as a staff assistant on the student staff team.
+He is beginning his 8th year as the Director of Operations for Husky Athletic Bands & Spirit Squads in the Fall of 2020.

-As the Program Coordinator of Husky Athletic Bands and Spirit Squads, he runs the daily operations of the Band, Cheer and both university mascots, Harry the Husky and Dubs.
+As the Director of Operations for the Husky Athletic Bands and Spirit Squads, he runs the daily operations of the Band, Cheer and both university mascots, Harry the Husky and Dubs.
 His duties include taking care of all travel arrangements, booking appearances, managing the website and social media accounts, recruiting and many other duties that keep the Marching Band, Cheer and Mascot Program running smoothly.

-In the past, Josh worked as a Theatre Manager for Seattle Public Schools, a Theatre Technician for the Renton IKEA Performing Arts Center and had the honor to be the Percussion Instructor at Chief Sealth International High School.
+In the past, Josh has worked as a Theatre Manager for Seattle Public Schools, a Theatre Technician for the Renton IKEA Performing Arts Center and the Percussion Instructor at Chief Sealth International High School.
 He has also been an instructor, arranger and/or drill-writer at Denny International Middle School, Chief Sealth International, Interlake, Roosevelt and West Seattle high schools.
-Josh has also been part of the Seattle All-City Marching Band team for the past 12 years, 4 years as a student and then the last 8 on staff.
+Outside of the performing arts scene, he has also worked with the Seattle Seahawks in Show Control, working with video replays as a Content Logger.
+During the summers, Josh has continued to work with the Seattle All-City Marching Band as their Assistant Program Coordinator, which is a program he has worked with for the past 15 years.